ivma1-nhs/eligibility-signposting-api/README.md

 ## Sandbox

 There is a minimalist sandbox environment in `/sandbox` with an accompanying README with instructions on how to run it locally.

+## Specification

+The OpenAPI specification is stored in `specification`.
+In that folder, there is an accompanying README with instructions on how to produce an environment-specification specification and publish it using Proxygen CLI.

 ## Conflict with yanai